Monthly Archive:: February 2015

 Trigonometry Triangles appear everywhere in rope based systems and, while there are many ‘rules-of-thumb’ to help us understand and resolve forces, sometimes it is important to be more precise and calculate exact ratios.
 The trigonometry covered in

 The Reverse Winch problem is sometimes taught as an option for vehicle recovery when the only way out is backwards.
-It is an interesting study in Ideal and Theoretical Mechanical Advantage and many struggle to determine
+It is an interesting study in Ideal and Theoretical Mechanical Advantage and many struggle to determine whether

 A quick quiz to test your understanding of MA in simple systems.
 There are 10 multiple choice questions.
 Once you have finished, click on the “View questions” link at the end to see how you went.